PDFs by language

 Denosumab (Xgeva) is another drug that can help when prostate cancer spreads to bone.
 Like the bisphosphonates, denosumab also blocks osteoclasts, but it does so in a different way.
 This drug can be used:

 This drug is injected under the skin every 4 weeks.
 Men given this drug are often advised to take a supplement containing calcium and vitamin D to prevent problems with low calcium levels.

 Common side effects include nausea, diarrhea, and feeling weak or tired.
 Like the bisphosphonates, denosumab can also cause ONJ, so doctors recommend taking the same precautions (such as having teeth and jaw problems treated before starting the drug).

 Radiation therapy can help reduce bone pain, especially if the pain is limited to one or only a few areas of bone.
-Radiation can be aimed at tumors on the spine, which can help relieve pressure on the spinal cord in some cases.
+Radiation can be aimed at tumors on the spine, which can help relieve pressure on the spinal cord in some cases, and prevent paralysis.
 Radiation therapy may also help relieve other symptoms by shrinking tumors in other parts of the body.

 Radiopharmaceuticals are drugs that contain radioactive elements.
 They are injected into a vein and settle in areas of damaged bones (like those containing cancer spread).
 Once there, they give off radiation that kills cancer cells.
 These drugs can be used to treat prostate cancer that has spread to many bones.
 Unlike external beam radiation, these drugs can reach all the affected bones at the same time.